Tom Cruise on new world-saving mission impossible

 The film will be released in Japan on December 16 and in the United States on December 21 with theatrical releases around the world staggered over several weeks.

-Two-time Academy Award winner Brad Bird directed the film and the cast includes Jeremy Renner, nominated for an Oscar for his role in the 2008 war film "The Hurt Locker."
+Two-time Academy Award winner Brad Bird directed the film and the cast include Jeremy Renner, nominated for an Oscar for his role in the 2008 war film "The Hurt Locker."
+Other actors include Simon Pegg and Paula Patton.

 Cruise is producing the film with J.J.
 Abrams who last teamed up with the actor in 2006 for "Mission Impossible III."